Category Archives: Data

 Conversion to the decimal system

-The binary representation of a decimal number (the passage of a number in base 10 to its corresponding in base 2), is calculated by successively dividing the quotient of the division of the number by the divisor 2, until obtaining a quotient less than 2.
-The representation In base 2 it will be the last quotient followed by the last remainder followed by the previous remainder followed by the previous remainder, and so on until the first remainder obtained
+The binary representation of a decimal number (the transition from a number in base 10 to its corresponding base 2), is calculated by successively dividing the quotient of the division of the number by the divisor 2, until obtaining a quotient less than 2

 Example: Convert 3737 to binary representation